hyperoslo/playbook/iOS/HYPER_RECIPES.md

 When you are ready to ship, please send us the link to your Hyper Recipes repository, and please remember to write concise and understandable commits.

-Thanks!
-We hope you'll enjoy making some recipes, and remember, don't feed the troll, he's on a diet.
+Thanks, we hope you'll enjoy making some recipes!

 PS: This might be useful https://github.com/hyperoslo/objective-c-style-guide